esrf-bliss/Lima-tango-python/doc/index.rst

 buffer_alloc_<field>	    rw	    ...
 The allocation parameters for HW plugin buffers buffer_max_number	    ro	    DevLong		    The maximum number of image buffers that can be allocated for the frame size,
-			   		   		    limiting the depth of the frame history available for (asynchronous) saving and read
+			   		   		    limiting the depth of the frame history available for (asynchronous) saving and read buffer_info		    ro	    DevString[]		    Information on the internal buffer subsystems, in the form of "<key>=<value>".
+                                                            Currently implemented keys are:
+							    "hw_max_number":      max. nb. of frames in the HW camera plugin buffers "acc_max_number":     max. nb. of frames in the Accumulation buffers (if active) "std_max_number":     max. nb. of frames in standard buffers (only Int.
+Soft.
+Op.)
+							    "ext_op_max_number":  max. nb. of frames in Ext.
+Soft.
+Op. buffers "readout_max_number": max. nb. of frames in RAM buffers available for asynch. readout "saving_max_number":  max. nb. of frames in saving compression buffers
 =========================== ======= ======================= =======================================================================================

 Plugin